fglock/Perlito/README-perlito5-Java.md

   - eval compilation is slow; after compilation, the code runs at native speed.

-  - eval bytecode is cached - this will leak memory
+  - eval bytecode is cached - this may leak memory

       - review the ClassLoader for leaks

-  - some Java extensions may be disabled inside eval-string - see section `Perlito5-Java extensibility`

-Possible workarounds for slow compilation:

-  - Java `ASM`
-      - TODO: prototype eval-string with ASM
-      - See: `misc/Java_asm/`

-  - write a tiny interpreter for simple expressions
+      - add tests for leaks

-  - preload modules in `src5/util/jperl.pl`

 Perlito5-Java extensions